 Description: This recommendation intends to address methane leakage and the infrastructure related to fossil natural gas, though it also applies to any potential future gas technologies.
 This recommendation aligns with what was proposed by the Energy Efficiency & Housing Panel, but includes a broader scope beyond that of the end-use gas distribution sector.
 Transition away from gas with a managed, phased, and just transition from natural gas and decommission natural gas infrastructure to the maximum extent possible and as quickly as possible.
-Action type: Executive, Regulatory GHG reduction by 2030: Medium GHG reduction by 2050: High Cost and funding considerations: \$\$ Ease of implementation: Easy - Medium Risks / Barriers to success Possible mitig ants

-- Natural gas infrastructure is an extensive statewide network, much of it underground and within buildings.
-Leakage detection and repair (LDAR), as well as decommissioning may be challenging in populous areas. - As New York transitions away from natural gas, it will need to ensure proper system maintenance and investment, and chart a path to avoid stranded assets. - The Federal Energy Regulatory Commission oversees interstate natural gas transmission and plays a significant role in approving natural gas infrastructure, which presents additional regulatory considerations for this category of facilities.

-- ٠ Improved planning, including inventorying infrastructure components and characterizing emissions to allow for prioritization of LDAR. - Coordination with local regional and federal entities. - Advances in LDAR technology. ٠
+Action type: Executive, Regulatory GHG reduction by 2030: Medium GHG reduction by 2050: High Cost and funding considerations: \$\$ Ease of implementation: Easy - Medium Risks / Barriers to success Possible mitigants within buildings.
+Leakage dechallenging in populous are As New York transitions away maintenance and investment The Federal Energy Regulate etection and repair (LDAR) eas. ay from natural gas, it will nt, and chart a path to avo ory Commission oversees etwork, much of it underground and), as well as decommissioning may be need to ensure proper system old stranded assets. interstate natural gas transmission and cructure, which presents additional Improved planning, including inventorying infrastructure components and characterizing emissions to allow for prioritization of LDAR.
+Coordination with local regional and federal entities.
+Advances in LDAR technology.